laravel/docs/eloquent-mutators.md

 <a name="defining-an-accessor"></a>
 ### Defining An Accessor

 An accessor transforms an Eloquent attribute value when it is accessed.
-To define an accessor, create a `get{Attribute}Attribute` method on your model where `{Attribute}` is the "studly" cased name of the column you wish to access.
+To define an accessor, create a protected method on your model to represent the accessible attribute.
+This method name should correspond to the "camel case" representation of the true underlying model attribute / database column when applicable.

 In this example, we'll define an accessor for the `first_name` attribute.
-The accessor will automatically be called by Eloquent when attempting to retrieve the value of the `first_name` attribute:
+The accessor will automatically be called by Eloquent when attempting to retrieve the value of the `first_name` attribute.
+All accessor methods must declare a return type-hint of `Illuminate\Database\Eloquent\Casts\Attribute`:

     <?php

     namespace App\Models;

+    use Illuminate\Database\Eloquent\Casts\Attribute;
     use Illuminate\Database\Eloquent\Model;

     class User extends Model